A Novel Unified Approach to Invariance for a Dynamical System: Introduction

 It is well known, see e.g., Blanchini \cite{Blanchini2}, Blanchini and Miani \cite{Blanchini3}, and Polanski \cite{polan}, that the Lyapunov stability theory is used as a powerful tool in obtaining many important results in control theory.
 The basic framework of the Lyapunov stability theory synthesizes the identification and computation of a Lyapunov function of a dynamical system.
 Usually positive definite quadratic functions serve as candidate Lyapunov functions.
 Sufficient and necessary conditions for positive invariance of a polyhedral set with respect to discrete dynamical systems were first proposed by Bitsoris \cite{bits1,bits2}.
 A novel positively invariant polyhedral cone was constructed by Horv\'{a}th \cite{horva}.
 The Riccati equation was proved to be connected with ellipsoidal sets as invariant sets of linear dynamical systems, see e.g., Lin et al. \cite{lina} and Zhou et al. \cite{zhou}.
-Some fundamental results about Lorenz cones as invariant sets are given by Birkhoff \cite{birkhoff}, Schneider and Vidyasagar \cite{schne}, Stern and Wolkowicz \cite{stern}, and Valcher and Farina \cite{valch}.
-Birkhoff \cite{birkhoff} proposed a necessary condition for a linear transformation to be invariant on a convex cone.
-The concept of cross positive matrices was introduced by Schneider and Vidyasagar \cite{schne} in an attempt to prove positive invariance of a Lorenz cone.
+Birkhoff \cite{birkhoff} proposed a necessary condition for positive invariance on a convex cone for linear discrete system.
+A sufficient and necessary condition for positive invariance on a nontrivial convex set for linear discrete systems was derived by Elsner \cite{els1}.
+Stern \cite{stern1} studied the properties of positive invariance on a proper cone for linear continuous systems.
+For a more general case, the mapping from a polyhedral cone to another polyhedral cone was studied by Haynsworth, Fiedler and Pt\'{a}k \cite{tans1}, and the mapping from a convex cone to another convex cone in finite-dimensional spaces was studied by Tam \cite{tam34, tam12}.
+Here we note that when the two cones are the same, then this is equivalent to positive invariance for discrete system.
+The concept of cross positive matrices, which was introduced by Schneider and Vidyasagar \cite{schne}, are used as tools to prove positive invariance of a Lorenz cone by Loewy and Schneider \cite{loewy}.
 According to Nagumo's theorem \cite{nagu} and the theory of cross positive matrices, Stern and Wolkowicz \cite{stern} presented sufficient and necessary conditions for a Lorenz cone to be positively invariant with respect to a linear continuous system.
-A novel proof of the spectral characterization of real matrices that leaves a polyhedral cone invariant was proposed by Valcher and Farina \cite{valch}.
+A novel proof of the spectral characterization of real matrices that leave a polyhedral cone invariant was proposed by Valcher and Farina \cite{valch}.
 The spectral properties of the matrices, e.g., theorems of Perron-Frobenius type, were connected to set positive invariance by Vandergraft \cite{schne}.
+Recently, the discrete system has been extended to the case when the state variable belongs to the tangent bundle of a Riemannian manifold or a Lie algebra by Fiori, see, \cite{fiori2, fiori1}.
+The problem of the unconditional invariance is posed for the first time in the history of control theory by Shipanov \cite{shi1}.
+Gusev and Likhtarnikov \cite{lik1} present a survey of the history of two fundamental results of the mathematical system theory - the Kalman-Popov-Yakubovich lemma and the theorem of losslessness of the \emph{S}-procedure.
+For an excellent book about the \emph{S}-procedure the reader is referred to \cite{aizer} by Aizerman and Gantmacher.
+An extension of invariance conditions to nonlinear dynamical system can be found in \cite{horv2016}.